-21 Transactions with related parties
+23 Transactions with related parties

-In accordance with IAS 24 Related Party Disclosures, parties are considered to be related if one party has ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
+In accordance with IAS 24 "Related Party Disclosures", parties are considered to be related if one party has ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
 For the purpose of the present financial statements, related parties include shareholders, members of Company's Management as well as other persons and enterprises related with and controlled by them respectively.

-The Company's ultimate controlling party is Vardan Amaryan (refer to note 27).
+The Company's ultimate controlling party is Vardan Amaryan, who is the sole shareholder of "Apricot Group" CJSC.